Vaibhav-29/Heta-Datain-Assignment/README.md

 # Heta-Datain-Assignment
 Assignment for the post of SQL Database Operator at Heta Datain

+# To read the data from CSV files using pandas in Python
 import pandas as pd

 # Read the "data.csv" file